Château de la Croë: 21st century

-The Château de la Croë has been owned by the Russian businessman Roman Abramovich since 2001.
+The Château de la Croë has been owned by Russian businessman Roman Abramovich since 2001.
 Abramovich is believed to have spent £30 million restoring the château.
 In 2010, a lecture was given and a short film was shown at the house about Abramovich's restoration of the Château de la Croë.
 Before its restoration, the château had been damaged and occupied by squatters, with only the structure still intact.
 The permit for the renovation was granted in February 2004, and work took four years to complete.
 The work was completed two months ahead of the deadline, with all of the furniture and fittings individually made and designed for the house.

-As part of the work, an approx. 15 m long swimming pool was built on the roof of the building, and a gym and cinema were installed in the basement.
+As part of the work, an approximately 15 metre-long swimming pool was built on the roof of the building, and a gym and cinema were installed in the basement.
 The grounds were landscaped by Peter Wirtz, the son of noted Belgian landscape designer Jacques Wirtz, and planted with Californian and Mediterranean species.

-Chateau seized
+Château seized

-As of April 2022, due to the ongoing invasion of Ukraine the chateau has been seized by the French government because of sanctions against Russian oligarchs.
+As of April 2022, due to the ongoing invasion of Ukraine the château has been seized by the French government because of sanctions against Russian oligarchs.